9 Ways the Before Trilogy Plays With Time

 5. The reel life time leap of the characters coincides with real life!

-Celine and Jesse met after nine years in Before Sunset and the film released nine years after Before Sunrise!
-The same happened with Before Midnight when the film released nine years (again) later after showing the status of their relationship since they met nine years ago in Before Sunset!
+Celine and Jesse met after nine years in Before Sunset, and the film was released nine years after Before Sunrise!
+The same happened with Before Midnight when the film was released nine years (again) later after showing the status of their relationship since they met nine years ago in Before Sunset!
 The best part is none of it was pre-planned!
-Moreover, the screenplay and the development of the characters were done by the actors too.
-The real life events of the actors shaped the characters and their acting.
-The characters were a product of endless discussions between the actors and the director between the filming of the sequels and that surely reflects in the chemistry between the characters.
+Moreover, the actors also developed the screenplay and the characters.
+The real-life events of the actors shaped the characters and their acting.
+The characters were a product of endless discussions between the actors and the director during the filming of the sequels, and that surely reflects in the chemistry between the characters.

 6. We meet them, as they meet them in Before Sunset

-The very fact that Celine and Jessie haven’t met each other as long as the audience haven’t met them makes it surreal.
+The very fact that Celine and Jessie haven’t met each other as long as the audience hasn’t met them makes it surreal.
 This is where the thrill begins, the audience is as curious to know about Celine as Jessie.
-The audience know just as much as the characters know.
+The audience knows just as much as the characters know.
 They do not and cannot predict.
-Therefore, we walk with them, as they walk with each other.
+Therefore, we walk with them as they walk with each other.
 We ask the same questions they ask each other – Did he turn up in Vienna nine years ago?
-There is this unique relationship the film builds with its audience especially if they have seen the prequel.
+There is this unique relationship the film builds with its audience, especially if they have seen the prequel.
 Needless to say, the climax blends everything together- the uncertainty, reality and the foolish helplessness that cripples Jesse as he smiles away at a dancing Celine.

 7. Filling the time leap